WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

    1. The bytes of the canonical CBOR serialization ({{canonical-cbor}}) of a CBOR map mapping:
       1. If `certSha256` is set:
-         1. The text string "certSha256" to the byte string `certSha256`.
+         1. The text string "certSha256" to the byte string value of `certSha256`.
+      1. The text string "validityUrl" to the byte string value of `validityUrl`.
       1. The text string "date" to the integer value of `date`.
       1. The text string "expires" to the integer value of `expires`.
       1. The text string "headers" to the CBOR representation